 Getting to Malka Mari National Park

 Going on a guided or self-drive holiday in Kenya to Malka Mari National Park can be very challenging given its remotest location from Nairobi city centre.
 However, it can be reached on road, through the northern route to Isiolo then to Moyale along the Ethiopian border.
 From Moyale you will take the eastern side via Yabdus and Sara hills for about 160 kilometres prior arriving to Banissa where you will find the airstrip.
 The other roads take you via Wajir and it has 2 major routes.
 The first route takes visitors through Mado Gashi and the second one goes from Dadaab in the northeastern side of Garissa and it continues up to Tarba.
 You can still continue deep to the north for 200 kilometres to Banissa.

 This park can also be reached using charter flights and they serve as the best option for most visitors on safari to this protected area.
 The 2 airstrips that are found around the park include the one at Banissa and the other is found within Malka Mari National Park.

 Accommodation in Malka Mari National Park

 Malka Mari National Park features mainly Hotel De L Hortloge for visitor stay over.
 The lodge comes with numerous amenities that are highly classic for travellers to have the most comfortable and enjoyable stay over while on their holidays.
-The hotel comes with wheelchairs, private bath, air conditioners, exercise facility, handicap rooms, lounge and pets are also allowed.
+The hotel comes with wheelchairs, a private bath, air conditioners, an exercise facility, handicap rooms, a lounge and pets are also allowed.
 Self-drive and camping is another best alternative that you can take while on vacation in Malka Mari National Park.

 Lastly, a visit to Malka Mari National Park rewards visitors with exceptionally truly wilderness experiences given its untapped natural wonders.